-Money & Interest: The Oil of the Economy
+Money And Interest: The Oil Of The Economy

 It is very important to understand the role of money in today’s world.
 Financial institutions and banks exist solely to facilitate the economy, our day to day lives.

 In any growing economy, there is bound to be inflation.
 This is where the general level of prices of goods and services increases over time.
-In Singapore, core inflation is at 1.9% (average for the past 10 years).
+In Singapore, core inflation is at 1.9% (average for the past 10 years according to MAS).
 Let us now take a look at some common financial products in the market today and 5 key learning lessons on beating inflation.

 Common Financial Products